sujith-eag/vu-library/docs/mca/speech.md

 Anyways i'll only tell, for that only i came know.
 Listen properly.

-Next we have some fun games planned for you guys, it will be conducted by (Adithyashree)(ganesh)(karthik)
+Next we have some fun games planned for all the seniors, it will be conducted by (Adithyashree)(ganesh)(karthik)

 enjoy everyone.
 ```